kyverno/backstage-policy-reporter-plugin/README.md

 ## Setup Backstage with policy-reporter plugin

-> [!NOTE]
-> It's currently not possible to integrate this with a Backstage instance since the packages aren't published yet.

 ### Step 1: Install packages

 From your backstage root directory, run the following commands: